BR0kEN-/cikit/README.md

 # Continuous Integration Kit

-**CIKit** is [Ansible](https://github.com/ansible/ansible) based system for web application environment development.
+**CIKit** is [Ansible](https://github.com/ansible/ansible) based system for web application development.
 You are able to deploy a local web-server based on [Vagrant](https://github.com/mitchellh/vagrant) and/or remote one with this tool.

 The power of the system - simplicity.
 The provisioning is the same whether it's local or remote machine, except of a logic for installing additional software on remote machine (Jenkins, for example), but it's also quite simple (just `when: not vagrant` as a condition for Ansible tasks).